TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Internationalization/Introduction/Index.rst

   a :code:`<source>` element to store the source text and a (non-mandatory) :code:`<target>` element to store the translated text.

+  Note that having several :code:`<file>` elements in the same XLIFF document is not supported by the TYPO3 CMS Core.

 .. _xliff-basics: